 The name of our Club changed in 15th November 2017 to the Rotary Club of Maroondah.
 We will continue to partner with and support other Rotary Clubs and organisations across Maroondah.

-Wendy Scott, President 2022 -2023, Rotary Club of Maroondah
+Darrin Scott, President 2023 -2024, Rotary Club of Maroondah

 Image